onzfonz/comp227/src/content/3/en/part3a.md

 Expand the backend so that new communities can be added by making HTTP POST requests to the address <http://localhost:3001/api/groups>.

-Generate a new id for the community with the [Math.random](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) function.
+Generate a new ID for the community with the [`Math.random` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random).
-Use a big enough range for your random values so that the likelihood of creating duplicate ids is small.
+Use a big enough range for your random values so that the likelihood of creating duplicate IDs is small.

 #### 3.6: Communities backend Step 6